-Before removing the existing bulb, turn off the power supply and make sure that the oven and bulb have cooled.
+Before removing the existing bulb, turn off the power supply and make sure that the oven is cool.
 Open the oven door and remove the oven shelves.

 Remove the bulb cover by turning it a quarter turn, counterclockwise.
 It may be very stiff (Fig. 8.2).